 As we get ready to say goodbye to the year and welcome in new beginnings, we will take our daily look back at National Hockey League history.
 One of the greatest players to ever lace up a pair of skates loved playing on this date during his amazing career.
-There was a historic game played in Montreal, Alex Ovechkin broke another long-standing record, and some glory days were lived out in Buffalo.
+Additionally, a historic game was played in Montreal, Alex Ovechkin broke another long-standing record, and some glory days were lived out in Buffalo.

 Lemieux Loves New Year’s Eve